shakes76/PatternAnalysis-2024/recognition/VQ-VAES4749128/README.md

 </p>

-VQ-VAE training and validation loss function:
+VQ-VAE training and validation loss function.
+It can be seen that the loss became extremely low towards the end:
 ![image](https://github.com/user-attachments/assets/7049951d-7db5-490e-a876-a4fd5d8807fb)

 After 5000 updates, here are a few samples of the outputs from the VQ-VAE: